-Contractual Cash Obligations Total Less Than 1 Year (In 1-3 Years thousands) 4-5 Years More Than 5 Years Long-term debt, including interest(1) \$ 132,648 \$ 129,700 \$ 796 \$ 742 \$ 1,410 Operating leases(2) 25,605 7,723 9,814 2,963 5,105 Unconditional purchase obligations(3) 3,923 2,873 1,050 Total contractual cash obligations \$ 162,176 \$ 140,296 \$ 11,660 \$ 3,705 \$ 6,515
+Contractual Cash Obligations Total Less Than 1 Year 1-3 Years (In thousands) 4-5 Years Years Long-term debt, including interest(1) \$ 132,648 \$129,700 \$ 796 \$ 742 \$ 1,410 Operating leases(2) 25,605 7,723 9,814 2,963 5,105 Unconditional purchase obligations(3) 3,923 2,873 1,050 Total contractual cash obligations \$ 162,176 \$140,296 \$11,660 \$3,705 \$ 6,515

-(1) The long-term debt is primarily comprised of the \$125.0 million of Debentures principal due in 2034 and \$3.9 million of various revenue bonds.
+- (1) The long-term debt is primarily comprised of the \$125.0 million of Debentures principal due in 2034 and \$3.9 million of various revenue bonds.
 Quanex Corporation has classified the Debentures as current as of October 31, 2007 as it is reasonably expected that the Debentures will be settled within twelve months.
 Accordingly, the above figures include interest related to the Debentures for fiscal 2008 only.
 The debt interest amounts are based on rates as of October 31, 2007.
 The amounts above include only the principal amount of the Debentures because Quanex Corporation retains its option to satisfy any excess conversion obligation (stock price in excess of conversion price) with either shares, cash or a combination of shares and cash.
-Based on the October 31, 2007 stock price of \$41.19, if Quanex Corporation elects to settle the Debentures entirely in cash, it will require \$77.3 million of additional cash not reflected above.
-The amount of cash settlement changes \$5.0 million for every \$1.00 change in Quanex Corporation's stock price.

-- (2) Operating leases cover a range of items from facilities, fork trucks and cars to fax machines and other miscellaneous equipment. - (3) The unconditional purchase obligations are made up of \$2.4 million of natural gas contracts along with other miscellaneous repair and maintenance items.
+The table above reflects \$125.0 Debenture principal, which is the outstanding principal as of October 31, 2007.
+During the three months ended January 31, 2008, certain holders elected to convert \$9.4 million principal of Debentures.
+Quanex Corporation paid \$18.8 million to settle these conversions, including the excess conversion obligation of \$9.4 million, which Quanex Corporation elected to settle in cash and which is not reflected in the table above.
+Based on the January 31, 2008 stock price of \$52.41, if the remaining \$115.6 million in outstanding Debentures is converted and if Quanex Corporation elects to settle the excess conversion obligation entirely in cash, it will require \$125.1 million additional cash not reflected above.
+The amount of cash settlement changes \$4.6 million for every \$1 change in Quanex Corporation's stock price. - (2) Operating leases cover a range of items from facilities, fork trucks and cars to fax machines and other miscellaneous equipment. - (3) The unconditional purchase obligations are made up of \$2.4 million of natural gas contracts along with other miscellaneous repair and maintenance items.